Required Documentation

 • Referee Lists must be submitted as an Excel file

-• Request for Waiver of External Review must be submitted as a Word doc, and must include the candidate’s signature.
+• Request for Waiver of External Review must include the candidate’s signature.

 • All other promotion documents must be submitted as PDFs.